 How Important Is Diamond Clarity Compared with Colour and Cut?

-If you are going to have your stone set in a yellow gold setting, you can go as low as I, J or even K grades because the colour of the metal will blend with the tint of the stone and it won’t be that visible.
+To choose a good diamond considering its clarity, colour and cut, make sure the stone you are looking at does not have visible inclusions.
+You can focus on stones with VS2 or SI1 clarity grades.
+Next, choose a colour grade in which diamonds look fairly white.
+In most cases, stones in G or H colour grades are not visibly tinted.
+If you are going to have your stone set in a yellow or rose gold setting, you can go as low as I, J or even K grades because the colour of the metal will blend with the tint of the stone and make it less visible.

 And last but not least, choose the cut quality.
 An ideal cut will provide you with maximum brilliance and make poor colour and clarity look better.
 On the contrary, a poor cut can make your diamond look worse even if all other characteristics are fine.